 iMED coverage dates are set according to the type and duration of study program new international students register for.
 Your iMED coverage dates will appear on your iMED Card.

-One-term exchange students are covered for the four-month term as follows:
+One-term exchange students1 are covered for the four-month term as follows:

-All other new international students are covered for the three-month waiting period before they become eligible for MSP.
+All other new international students (degree seeking, non-degree seeking, visiting and unclassified) are covered for the three-month waiting period before they become eligible for MSP.
 This waiting period includes the remainder of the month you arrive in BC plus two full months.
 For example, if you arrived in BC on August 25, you would be eligible for MSP on November 1.

 iMED will ensure that you have adequate medical coverage from the time you leave home (up to 10 days prior to your arrival in Canada), with the earliest arrival date in Canada being: